Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

-Making Concrete With a Mixer
+Mixing Concrete With a Mixer

-In my other guide, 8 Steps to Mixing Concrete by Hand, we discovered how it's feasible to mix concrete with just a shovel.
+In my other guide, 8 Steps to Mixing Concrete by Hand, we discovered that it's feasible to mix concrete with just a shovel.
 This is fine for small amounts of concrete, however, a mixer thoroughly mixes the materials, lessening the chances of weak spots in the final result.
-If you're going to be laying floors or pavements or casting gate pillars or walls, a cement mixer is pretty much essential if you want to get a job done reasonably quickly.
+If you're going to be laying floors or pavements or casting gate pillars or walls, a cement mixer is pretty much essential if you want to get the job done reasonably quickly.

 What Is Concrete and What Are the Different Strength Mixes?